 Situated about 3 hours drive from San Jose, this centrally located scenic gem is Costa Rica’s unofficial adventure hub.
 While the towering volcano is no longer active like it once was, the Arenal area is brimming with adventure options.
 Among the ½ day favorites are zip lines like the epic system at Sky Trek; canyoning through waterfalls in a pristine rainforest slot canyon; and rafting on the Class III/IV Sarapiqui river, the Class IV Toro and the Class II Balsa.
 An easier float trip is possible on the Penas Blancas where travelers look for the classic wildlife of the region like three-toed sloths, howler monkeys, Jesus Christ lizards, and more.

 Other popular activities include relaxing at one of many natural hot springs in the area, hiking at El Silencio (a private rainforest reserve with scenic views of the volcano), horse riding, guided night walks in the jungle, and water activities on Lake Arenal.
-Full day tours are options too, such as the full day visit to Cano Negro Wildlife Refuge or a full day hike of Cerro Chato, a lake topping the volcano adjacent to Arenal.
+Full day tours are options too, such as the full day visit to Cano Negro Wildlife Refuge or if it re-opens, a full day hike of Cerro Chato, a lake topping the volcano adjacent to Arenal.

 Location: Arenal volcano is just outside of the small city of La Fortuna, in the north central part of Costa Rica.

 Recommendation: 2 nights at a minimum, 3 nights is even better.